roskelld/myblog/_posts/2019-03-30-farewell-inbox-you-will-be-missed.markdown

 ![Celebrate Email](/assets/inbox-sun-animation.gif)

-There was one final seemingly silly addition to this, but as someone who developers games I can tell you that there's nothing silly about it.
-Once the last email task is complete and the inbox clear, the user is presented with a reward animation.
+There was one final seemingly silly addition to this, but as someone who develops games I can tell you that there's nothing silly about it.
+Once the last email task is complete and the inbox clear, the user is presented with a reward animation/image.
 This is no different from the types of tricks used in video games, such as when a high score is exhibited, or a player finishes a level.
 We create fanfare, we celebrate the moment, and we share in the victory of the achievement.
 Another place to see this is in sports, we allow athletes time after scoring to perform a celebration dance, to cheer with the fans.
 It provides us with confirmation of doing well and a dopamine hit that chemically charges us.
 So why not celebrate ridding the inbox of that final email, that's as good as scoring the winning goal right?
 It sure feels it.